vwd-33/VWD/src/pages/distro/index.md

       THULE DEL SUR (arg) - "Four Meditations Under the Polar Star" TAPE: $8.00

-      THUNDERBOLT (pol) - "The Sons of the Darkness" TAPE: $8.00

       TODESSTRAFE (ita) - "Under The Sign Of The Storm" TAPE: $8.50